Published: January 27, 2026

 Law Enforcement

 The national police maintain internal security in the Netherlands and report to the Ministry of Justice and Security, which oversees law enforcement organizations.
-The kingdom’s armed forces report to the Defense Ministry and are responsible for external security but also have some domestic security responsibilities.
+The kingdom’s armed forces report to the Defense Ministry and are responsible for external security, but also have some domestic security responsibilities.
 The military police (Marechaussee) is responsible for border control.
 Civilian authorities maintain effective control over the security forces.
 Members of the security forces have committed few abuses.

 The Dutch national police force operates as a unified organization with ten regional units, a central national unit, and a police service center.
 The headquarters for the national police is located in The Hague.
 In the event of a crisis, fire brigades and ambulance services work together as well as with other government services.